Python-GIS-book/site/source/part1/chapter-03/md/00-pandas-basics.md

 ## What is pandas?

-The [pandas Python library](https://pandas.pydata.org/) [^pandas] is a easy-to-use but powerful data analysis toolkit.
-It is a mature data analytics framework that is widely used among different fields of science.
-The development of pandas started in 2008 and it is now maintained by an active developer community ({cite}`McKinney2022`).
+The [`pandas` Python library](https://pandas.pydata.org/) [^pandas] is a easy-to-use, powerful data analysis toolkit.
+It is a mature data analytics framework that is widely used in different fields of science.
+The development of `pandas` started in 2008 and it is now maintained by an active developer community ({cite}`McKinney2022`).

-Pandas is a "high-level" package, which means that it makes use of several other packages in the background.
-It combines the performance of powerful Python libraries such as [NumPy](https://numpy.org/) [^numpy], [matplotlib](https://matplotlib.org/) [^matplotlib] and [SciPy](https://scipy.org/) [^scipy].
+`pandas` is a "high-level" package, which means that it makes use of several other packages in the background.
+It combines the performance of powerful Python libraries such as [NumPy](https://numpy.org/) [^numpy], [Matplotlib](https://matplotlib.org/) [^matplotlib] and [SciPy](https://scipy.org/) [^scipy].

 One of the most useful features of pandas is its ability to interact with numerous data formats.
-It supports reading and writing data e.g. from/to:
+It supports reading and writing data, for example, from/to:

 - CSV
 - JSON